orgicus/Mindwave/README.md

 The example includes also eye blink detection.
 Single and double blink detection.

-In the example a HC-05 Bloetooth module is connected to Serial2 on an ESP32.
+In the example a HC-05 Bluetooth module is connected to Serial2 on an ESP32.
 But it should work for all Arduino/ESP boards using the Serial class.

 [Here](https://github.com/Thought-Controlled-Machine/TCM-REP/wiki/Configuring-HC05-for-Mindwave-Mobile-&-Data-Transfer) is explained how to prepare the HC-05 for connecting to the headset.